 - Kafmann on the NW wall

 No fees and no permits required.
 Croz di Santa Giuliana and the entire Catinaccio Group is situated in the Natural Park Sciliar-Catinaccio- Latemar, a park located inside one of the 9 areas of the Dolomites approved in the UNESCO natural sites.
-More info In this article by Silvia Mazzani more info about Dolomites UNESCO World Heritage Site: Dolomites, living mountains
+More info about Dolomites UNESCO World Heritage Site in this article by Silvia Mazzani on SP: Dolomites, living mountains

 The best season is summer (from the end of June to the end of September)